Folding Ruby Camera

 Lenses and shutters vary across the models and also across the production period.

 The No 2A was of the same form as the No 2 but had a Focal Plane Shutter fitted.
 The Folding Ruby Unit is again of the same basic form, but differs in one significant detail, namely the addition of the Unit Time and Instantaneous Focal Plane Shutter built into the rear of the body.

-This camera was one of several Thornton Pickard cameras pictured in an article written by Ivor Matanle for Amateur Photographer (17 April 2010) as part of an occasional series entitled "Icons of Photography".
+This camera was one of several Thornton Pickard cameras pictured in an article written by the late Ivor Matanle for Amateur Photographer (17 April 2010) as part of an occasional series entitled "Icons of Photography".
 The main camera featured in the article was the Royal Ruby.